Balance-Botanica/frontend/PLANNING.md

 - Translation files are up to date
 - Language switcher component working

+## Bug Fixes and Maintenance

+### TypeScript Error Fix in ProductCard Component
+**Status:** COMPLETED
+- Fixed TypeScript error where `HTMLDivElement` was being assigned to `imgRef` which should be `HTMLImageElement`
+- Moved `bind:this={imgRef}` from the div wrapper to the actual img elements
+- This resolves the type mismatch error and ensures proper image loading detection functionality

 ## Development Guidelines

 1. Always check the existing codebase structure before implementing new features